-Whenever the Basic TO algorithm detects twp conflicting operation that occur in incorrect order, it rejects the later of the two operation by aborting the Transaction that issued it.
+Whenever the Basic TO algorithm detects two conflicting operations that occur in an incorrect order, it rejects the latter of the two operations by aborting the Transaction that issued it.
 Schedules produced by Basic TO are guaranteed to be conflict serializable.
-Already discussed that using Timestamp, can ensure that our schedule will be deadlock free.
+Already discussed that using Timestamp can ensure that our schedule will be deadlock free.

 Let’s gist the Advantages and Disadvantages of Basic TO protocol:

-- Timestamp Ordering protocol ensures serializablity since the precedence graph will be of the form:
+- Timestamp Ordering protocol ensures serializability since the precedence graph will be of the form: